pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 To sum up...

+* The DOI system was designed with centralization in mind, and with an explicit barrier to participation.
+The DNS was designed to distribute authority and control.
 * Both DOIs and HTTP URIs are names that can be used to identify objects.
 Technically, there is nothing special about a DOI over a URI.
-* Both DOIs and HTTP URIs currently rely on DNS to resolve objects, but could use any other type of resolution mechanism if desired.
-Neither depends on any underlying infrastructure or technology (HTTP URIs do not depend on HTTP).
+* Neither DOIs or HTTP URIs depend on any underlying infrastructure or technology, including HTTP or DNS, to function as unique identifiers.
+They both currently rely on DNS to resolve objects, but could use any other type of resolution mechanism if desired.
-* The DOI system was designed with centralization in mind, and with an explicit barrier to participation.
-The DNS was designed to distribute authority and control.
-* In current practice, DOIs are resolved locally in a centralized way, and then delegate to DNS to do the actual global HTTP resolution.
-This is redundant infrastructure and just adds another layer of links to maintain and keep from breaking.
+* In current practice, DOIs are resolved centrally, and then delegate to DNS to do the resolution of the actual HTTP URI.
+This redundant infrastructure adds another layer of links to maintain and keep from breaking.
 * We need an effective and robust mechanism to manage research dependencies, because it is possible to resolve any type of object locally, in a distributed way.